 DFS sees sales jump

-DFS has seen like for like sales grow by 10% in the past five months.
+DFS has seen an underlying 7% increase in sales in the past year.